SamBaumann-Algonquin/8916-Real-Time-Final/README.md

 - Trends across time are captured

 - Information is ready for future use in dashboards, alerts, or decision-making tools

+These results can be examined in Azure, or downloaded at your convenience!

 ## Conclusion